clarazen/TNSRKF/README.md

 # TNSRKF
 Code for paper
-C. Menzen, M. Kok and K. Batselier: Square-root tensor-networked Kalman filter for online Gaussian process regression
+C. Menzen, M. Kok and K. Batselier: Square root tensor network Kalman filter for online Gaussian process regression

 For reproducibility of the experiments, run